 Making The Butterfly Cupcake Wings

 Squeeze melted brown candy over the outline of the wing template.
 Then, take the melted orange candy and start to fill in the wing.
 Use a toothpick and use it to massage the orange candy into the brown or vice versa.
 You don’t have much time before the candy in the bags hardens.
 Be quick.
 Sprinkle the white dots on the edges.
 Complete an entire wing before moving on to the next one.

-If you need to complete the cupcakes shortly after making the wings, pop the wings in the freezer for a few minutes in order to harden them.
+If you need to complete the cupcakes shortly after making the wings, pop the wings in the freezer for a few minutes to harden them.
 When they are hard, it’s easier to peel them off the wax paper.
 I had a cupcake party the other day and learned that without popping the candy designs into the freezer first, it’s hard to peel them off the wax paper, even if they’ve set for a while.

 Butterfly Cupcake Antennae